ProtocolONE/ptah-docs/content/docs/seo.md

 Moreover, Ptah has the Open Graph tags, so you can tell social media networks like Facebook, Twitter and others what information to display whenever you or anyone else shares a link from your site.

 {{< hint >}}
-To set up Open Graph tags, click the Settings icon on the top menu.
-Choose the Open Graph tab to enter data and click Save:
+To set up Open Graph tags, click the *Settings icon* on the top menu.
+Choose the *Open Graph tab* to enter data and click *Save*:

 - **Title** - the title of your page.
 - **Description** - a brief description of the content.